raspberrypilearning/deck-of-cards/en/step_3.md

 ---
 title: Why do I need the `self` parameter?
 ---
-You might be wondering why you need to put `self` as the first parameter.
 A method is just a function, but it needs context in order to work.
 The first argument in any `Class` method must always be `self`, because the object itself is always automatically passed in as the first argument, followed by any other arguments.

-`self` is the reference to the **object** which was initialised from the **class**, and this is how data and functions are shared across the **object**.
+`self` is the reference to the **object** which is initialised from the **class**, and this is how data and functions are shared across the **object**.

 Let's look at an example:

-Outside of OOP, for two functions to share a variable, it must be made global:
+Outside of OOP, for two functions to share the same variable, it must be made global:

 ```python
 name = "Laura"